 Volcano Village highlights

-If there is only one thing you can do in Volcano Village the choice is simple.
-The Hawaii Volcanoes national park is for us without question the only “must visit” attraction on the Big Island!
+If there is only one thing you do in Volcano Village, the choice is simple.
+The Hawaiʻi Volcanoes National Park is, for us, the one place on the Big Island you should not skip.

 Hawaii Volcanoes National Park: Visitor Guide + Top Attractions

-If have have more time to spend in our favorite town on the Big Island you should have a look at our list of things to do in Volcano Village.
+If you have more time to spend in our favorite town on the Big Island, have a look at our list of things to do in Volcano Village.

 Hilo highlights

-Hilo is a great city to use as base for a few days.
-If you spend more time in the area you should have a look at more of our Hilo favorites.
+Hilo is a great base for a few days.
+If you spend more time in the area, have a look at more of our Hilo favorites.

 Hawaiian islands compared: which island is best for you?